vauxite-org/typescript-logging/docs/latest.md

 **Changing default configuration** can be done through CategoryServiceFactory.setDefaultConfiguration(..).
 Check the documentation for details, as each class is documented on how to be used.

-**Changing log levels dynamically** when an app runs, you can use the browser plugin, see: [typescript-logging-extension](https://github.com/mreuvers/typescript-logging-extension) for details.
+**Changing log levels dynamically** when an app runs, you can use the developer extension, see: [typescript-logging-extension](https://github.com/mreuvers/typescript-logging-extension) for details.
 In a future release a console api will be provided as well, to support similar options like the plugin does.

+## Browser developer extension

+Make sure to visit: [typescript-logging-extension](https://github.com/mreuvers/typescript-logging-extension) to get the chrome developer extension, which allows you to dynamically change log levels when the app runs.